tardate/LittleCodingKata/README.md

-# 445 Little Coding Katas
+# 446 Little Coding Katas

-> Latest addition :sparkles: [Perl Testing](./books/perl-testing) - Book notes - Perl Testing: A Developer's Notebook by Ian Langworth, chromatic.
-First published January 1, 2005.
+> Latest addition :sparkles: [Perl and XML](./books/perl-and-xml) - Book notes - Perl and XML: XML Processing with Perl by Erik T. Ray, Jason McIntosh.
+First published January 1, 2002.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about